Video camera tube: Iconoscope

 The early electronic camera tubes (like the image dissector) suffered from a very disappointing and fatal flaw: They scanned the subject and what was seen at each point was only the tiny piece of light viewed at the instant that the scanning system passed over it.
-A practical functional camera tube needed a different technological approach, which later became known as Charge - Storage camera tube.
-It was based on a new physical phenomenon which was discovered and patented in Hungary in 1926, but became widely understood and recognised only from around 1930.
+A practical camera tube needed a different technological approach, that of what later became known as the charge storage camera tube.
+It was based on a physical phenomenon which was discovered and patented in Hungary in 1926 but became widely understood and recognised only from around 1930.

 An iconoscope is a camera tube that projects an image on a special charge storage plate containing a mosaic of electrically isolated photosensitive granules separated from a common plate by a thin layer of isolating material, somewhat analogous to the human eye's retina and its arrangement of photoreceptors.
 Each photosensitive granule constitutes a tiny capacitor that accumulates and stores electrical charge in response to the light striking it.
 An electron beam periodically sweeps across the plate, effectively scanning the stored image and discharging each capacitor in turn such that the electrical output from each capacitor is proportional to the average intensity of the light striking it between each discharge event.

 After Hungarian engineer Kálmán Tihanyi studied Maxwell's equations, he discovered a new hitherto unknown physical phenomenon, which led to a break-through in the development of electronic imaging devices.
 He named the new phenomenon as charge-storage principle.

 The problem of low sensitivity to light resulting in low electrical output from transmitting or camera tubes would be solved with the introduction of charge-storage technology by Tihanyi in the beginning of 1925.
 His solution was a camera tube that accumulated and stored electrical charges (photoelectrons) within the tube throughout each scanning cycle.
 The device was first described in a patent application he filed in Hungary in March 1926 for a television system he dubbed Radioskop.
 After further refinements included in a 1928 patent application, Tihanyi's patent was declared void in Great Britain in 1930, and so he applied for patents in the United States.
 Tihanyi's charge storage idea remains a basic principle in the design of imaging devices for television to the present day.